-The three main financial statements are:
+The main financial statements of a U.S. corporation are:

 When a corporation's stock is publicly traded, its financial statements must be audited by independent certified public accountants.
 These CPAs issue an audit report stating that the financial statements have been prepared in accordance with GAAP.
 The financial statements of some companies whose stock is not publicly traded might also be audited for the comfort of the owners and/or lenders.